 - c.
 Large Hydro in CAISO: Energy from large hydro resources.
-The division between "large" and "small" hydro should be consistent with RPS eligibility - any hydroelectric generation that is balanced by CAISO, does not currently count towards RPS requirements, and is not imported from the Pacific Northwest should be entered as Large Hydro.
+The division between "large" and "small" hydro should be consistent with RPS eligibility any hydroelectric generation that is balanced by CAISO, does not currently count towards RPS requirements, and is not imported from the Pacific Northwest should be entered as Large Hydro.
 Large hydro production is given an hourly production profile using SERVM model outputs. - d.
-Imported Hydro: Dedicated hydro imports are included in this category.
-The imported hydro dispatch profile is the month-hour average dispatch of imported Pacific Northwest hydro from the RESOLVE model. - e.
-Asset Controlling Supplier: Identical to Imported Hydro, with the exception that, consistent with CARB accounting, imports from an Asset Controlling Supplier incurs GHG-emissions at a low but non-zero rate (0.02 tCO2/MWh, roughly 20 times lower than a typical gas combined cycle). - f.
-Nuclear: Nuclear generation either balanced directly by CAISO (Diablo Canyon) or directly imported into the CAISO system (likely Palo Verde) should be included here. - g.
+Imported Hydro: Dedicated imports from the Pacific Northwest from Asset Controlling Suppliers (predominantly hydro generation) are included in this category.
+Dispatch profiles for imported hydro from the Pacific Northwest come from month-hour average dispatch from the RESOLVE model. - e.
+Nuclear: Nuclear generation either balanced directly by CAISO (Diablo Canyon) or directly imported into the CAISO system (likely Palo Verde) should be included here. - f.
 Coal: Represents owned or contracted generation from dedicated coal imports.
-The CSP tool does not include coal dispatch data for 2026 and beyond due to expected expiration of Intermountain Power Plant coal contacts. - h.
+The CSP calculator does not include coal dispatch data for 2026 and beyond due to expected expiration of Intermountain Power Plant coal contacts. - g.
 Shed Demand Response (DR): MW capacity of load shedding demand response programs.
-Given the infrequent dispatch of this resource, the RDT specifies MW capacity for shed DR (as opposed to GWh for most other resources). - i.
+Given the infrequent dispatch of this resource, the RDT specifies MW capacity for shed DR (as opposed to GWh for most other resources). - h.
 Storage: The LSE's owned or contracted storage capacity over time for two stand-alone storage options - pumped hydro and batteries.
 The tool will use this capacity in conjunction with normalized storage dispatch profiles from the SERVM model to determine storage dispatch in each hour.
 The normalized storage dispatch profiles vary by year.
 Any BTM storage resources that are incremental to BTM storage resources in the CEC's IEPR demand forecast should be included here.
-Battery capacity data passed from the RDT to the CSP is in units of MWh nameplate energy capacity.
+Battery capacity data passed from the RDT to the CSP is MWh of nameplate energy capacity.
 Representing batteries in this manner allows the CSP to represent different battery durations.
-The SERVM profile for batteries was created using the output from 4-hour duration batteries; the CSP calculator converts battery MWh capacity from the RDT into a 4-hour battery equivalent.
+The SERVM profile for batteries was created using the output from 4-hour duration batteries; the CSP calculator converts battery MWh from the RDT into a 4-hour battery equivalent.
 For example, a 100 MW 4-hr battery and a 200 MW 2-hour battery would have the same charge/discharge profile in the CSP calculator.